plenoptic-org/plenoptic/CONTRIBUTING.md

 all the notebooks).
 This will re-run all notebooks.
 You can specify specific notebook using the `-n` flag.

+Similar to adding new [test scripts](#adding-tests), you need to add new tutorials to the corresponding build matrix so they can be tested.
+For this, go to `.github/workflows/treebeard.yml` and add the name of the new notebook (without the `.ipynb` extension) to the `notebook` field (under `run:strategy:matrix`).
+So if your new tutorial was `examples/100_awesome_tutorial.ipynb`, you would add `100_awesome_tutorial` as the a new item in the `notebook` list.

 ## Documentation

 ### Adding documentation